The Polish Bride by Cybis

 The example at Ellarslie has some very minor damage to the headdress but is otherwise in mint condition.
 It is on long-term loan from the Cybis collection at Mercer County Community College.

-At least three other examples marked A.P. are known to exist and can be accounted for; there may be others as well.
+At least three other examples marked A.P. are known to exist and can be accounted for; there are probably others as well.

 An email conversation with an Archive reader prompted me to dig a little deeper into the cultural traditions behind the painting (and by extension, the Cybis sculpture.)
 In medieval Polish culture, only unmarried girls wore circlets or crowns of flowers, and so her “last chance” to do so was on her wedding day, when it would be especially elaborate.
 Supposedly the tradition began in the year 960 when the first king of Poland, Mieszko I, married Princess Dobrawa who wore “the flower crown of a maiden.”
 (This discovery has immediate implications for the Birth at Lowicz sculpture discussed here!)
 The tradition of a Polish bride wearing a large floral headdress was still common in the 1930s and sometimes is followed even today.